Scientific Name

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow the popular Parodia without too much trouble.
-However, it is key to remember that Parodias don't like direct sunlight and are accustomed to more even water than many other cacti species.
-Therefore, the cactus mustn't be exposed to prolonged dampness and sitting water.
+However, it is key to remember that Parodia don't like direct sunlight and are accustomed to more even water than many other cacti species.
+Therefore, the cactus should not be exposed to prolonged dampness or standing water.
 Never let your cactus sit in a dish of water.
-To encourage better flowering, allow the plants to enjoy a cooling period in the winter and dramatically cut back watering.
+To encourage better flowering, allow the plants to enjoy a cooling period in winter and reduce watering significantly.
 However, unlike other cacti species, you don't need to stop watering entirely.
 Lastly, ensure to fertilize during the growing season for the best results.

 Repot as needed, preferably during the warm season.
 To repot Parodia, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill it with potting soil, spreading the roots out as you repot.